bmancini55/goodly-harness/README.md

 import harness from 'goodly-harness';
 ```

 Then you use the harness to bootstrap a service.
+You can fake emitting an event and then assert that your service handled that event in an appropriate manner.

 ```javascript
 describe('on foo.updated', () => {